raeubaen/preliminary-h4-cms-ecal-ereso-analysis/README.md

     - `beamfiles/colls_runs_*ohm.csv`
   - Collimator information for merged runs at **energy level**:
     - `colls_energies_summary_*`
-    - Almost all runs at the same energy have the same collimator settings.
+    - Almost all runs at the same energy have the same collimator settings
     - The **BES is evaluated directly** in these files (with ```=SQRT( ((D2-C2)/2)^2 + ((F2-E2)/2)^2)/(27*SQRT(3))```)

 - **Energy-resolution fits**